Ralph Records

 Over the years Ralph moved to other artists besides the Residents.
 The first was Schwump, a friend from Portland, Oregon, who in 1976 released a single called "Aphids in the Hall" (RRX-0776).
 The Residents' best friend and guitarist, Snakefinger, released a single called "The Spot" (RR-7802) in 1978 and went on to release four albums.

 Ralph's slogan Buy Or Die! was used as the title of its semiannual mail order catalogs, as well as its sampler 7-inch EPs.
 Four of the "Buy or Die!"
 EPs had cover art by Gary Panter.

 In 1976, the Cryptic Corporation took over control of Ralph Records and maintained it until 1985, when it handed it over to sales manager Tom Timony.
-The Residents left the label in 1987, after which Timony ran it under license and folded it into his own label, TEC Tones, until reverting control to Ralph in 1992.
+The Residents left the label in 1987, after which Timony ran it under license and folded it into his label, TEC Tones, until reverting control to Ralph in 1992.
 Ralph Records has not really operated since 1987.
 Since 1992, it has operated as EuroRalphAmerica, the Residents' mail-order company.

 In August 2010 Ralph Records announced its closing "due to the general state of the music business and the expanding cost of creating physical products.
 It's been a great ride.
 Thanks for all your support over the past 11 years".
-Notices were sent on Twitter saying that it would sell out their stock of various limited Residents releases and have a sale on all the other items offered online.
+Notices were sent on Twitter saying that it would sell out its stock of various limited Residents releases and have a sale on all the other items offered online.